Leerz/prmzngphjvfls/README.md

 ## HOW TO UPGRADE THE SD CARD
 To upgrade the current SD card to a new one, please watch this guide : https://youtu.be/FnDsm18jQsM?si=knTP8D5uA6WIZQTv

-## HOW TO SETUP THE SD CARD FROM SCRATCH
-Please watch this guide : https://youtu.be/up_sjzKHFeU?si=Bb9yey67KynnEq4R

 ## ERROR 2023-0011 SOLUTION